Doctor of Philosophy (PhD) in

-The online PhD in Communication & Information Sciences (C&IS) equips library professionals for advanced leadership in information environments and prepares future library and information studies faculty for life in academia.
-Through scholarly research and synchronous online coursework taught by UA’s preeminent College of Communication and Information Sciences faculty, you can set yourself apart as an expert in your field.
+The online PhD in Communication & Information Sciences (C&IS) prepares students for academic and professional opportunities in a variety of library, archive, and information science environments.
+Through original research and synchronous online coursework taught by UA’s graduate faculty, students can set themselves apart as experts in the field.

 Tuition Per Hour$440

 Coordinating student and faculty interests, this program empowers students with the research skills to critically examine various issues related to information in overall society as well as specific academic, community, corporate, governmental, and nonprofit settings.
 Students are expected to complete approved coursework and perform original research documented in a written dissertation that illustrates a synthesis of theory and application of research method(s) in a chosen area of study.

 Classes are predominately delivered through synchronous online meetings via classrooms specifically for distance students or hybrid environments where students participate alongside their on campus peers.
 Distance students can join classmates and professors from anywhere with an internet connection, and coursework may be completed through part-time or full-time study.